JoeYao-bit/JumpOverBlock/README.md

 massive 2D, 3D and 4D LOS check of JOB, under random maps:
 ~/test/test_massive_los_check_with_random_map.cpp

-4, If you found its useful, please cite in
+4, If you found it is useful, please cite in

 @ARTICLE{10266687,